 Prevention

-- Validate tool schemas against JSON Schema Draft-7 before sending — malformed schemas cause silent tool-call failures.
+Q5_K_Mor higher quant for tool-calling workloads; sub-Q4 quants break JSON more often. - Validate tool schemas against JSON Schema before sending — all

-- Test tool calling with a single simple tool before adding complex multi-tool schemas.
+typevalues lowercase ("string", not"String"), completeproperties. - Test with one simple tool before adding complex multi-tool schemas.

-tool_callsin the response and falls back gracefully when the model ignores the format.
+tool_callsand falls back gracefully (one retry with a stronger constraint, then a text path) when the model ignores the format.

 FAQ